Zucchini Coffee Cake

 • For all of my coffee lovers out there, add a tablespoon of instant espresso powder to the crunchy crumb topping to add some real coffee flavor!

-Two pictures: one showing the overhead view of the cake and the second picture a close up of the topping drizzled with icing.
+two overhead photos: left showing the old fashioned zucchini cake, and right a close up of the topping drizzled with icing

-• Can I use carrots instead of zucchini?
+Can I use carrots instead of zucchini for old fashioned zucchini cake?

-I’ve never actually tried this recipe using carrot instead of zucchini but I could image it would behave similarly.
-The only drawback is that zucchini yields more liquid than carrots so it could result is a dryer texture.
+I’ve never actually tried this zucchini cake recipe using carrots instead, but I could imagine it would behave similarly.
+The only drawback is that zucchini yields more liquid than carrots, so it could result in a dryer texture.
 If you’re looking for a sweet and delicious carrot dessert, try this carrot cake recipe.
 OR if you want the best of both zucchini and carrot worlds, try this zucchini carrot bread!

-Although I highly recommend giving sour cream a try in this recipe, you can replace it with Greek yogurt, cottage cheese, crème fraiche or buttermilk.
-If you want a dairy free alternative you could use full-fat coconut milk, just be sure to use a tablespoon of lemon juice for every cup of coconut milk to mimic the “sour” cream flavor.
+Although I highly recommend giving sour cream a try in this zucchini dessert recipe, you can replace it with Greek yogurt, cottage cheese, crème fraiche, or buttermilk.
+If you want a dairy-free alternative, you could use full-fat coconut milk — just be sure to use a tablespoon of lemon juice for every cup of coconut milk to mimic the “sour” cream flavor.

-Two pictures: One showing an overhead view of a piece of cake with a bite taken out and the second a straight on view showing the tender crumb.
+two overhead photos: left showing a piece of cake with a bite taken out and right a straight on view showing the tender crumb

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow along on Pinterest, Facebook, and Instagram for all my latest updates!